 We are part of Te Whatu Ora – Health New Zealand, the overarching organisation for New Zealand’s national health service.
 Te Whatu Ora leads the day-to-day running of the health system, with functions delivered at local, district, regional and national levels.

 We are also an Accredited Employer with Immigration NZ (Please visit Immigration NZ Accredited Employer Work Visa for more information if you will be needing a Work Visa)

 We are committed to upholding Te Tiriti o Waitangi and providing culturally safe care.
 We value role modelling manaakitanga as demonstrated by Ngāti Whātua in the gifting of their whenua on which our hospitals stand.
 We aspire to having a workforce reflective of the communities we serve and achieving equitable outcomes for all.

 He aha ngā painga o tēnei mahi mōu | Why you will enjoy working here

 We recognise there is more to life than mahi | work, and we encourage and provide access to all our staff several services and benefits to support themselves whilst they are employed within Te Toka Tumai Auckland.
 For more information on what we offer, please click here.

 Me pēhea te tuku tono | How to apply

-If you have any queries about this opportunity or accessibility or technical issues with the online process, please contact Kavitha John, Recruitment Consultant at email@example.com to discuss how we can best support your application.
+If you have any queries about accessibility, or technical issues with the online process, please contact Suzanne Morgan - Recruitment Consultant at email@example.com or 021 461 532 to discuss how we can best support your application.

 This position requires any worker to be vaccinated for vaccine preventable diseases including Covid-19